instituutnederlandsetaal/woordpeiler/readme.md

 POSTGRES_DB=woordpeiler
 POSTGRES_HOST=localhost
 POSTGRES_PORT=127.0.0.1:5432 # local ip forces docker not to expose to outside
-# databuilder also needs a port other than POSTGRES_PORT
+# builder also needs a port other than POSTGRES_PORT
-DATABUILDER_PORT=127.0.0.1:5433 # local ip forces docker not to expose to outside
+BUILDER_PORT=127.0.0.1:5433 # local ip forces docker not to expose to outside
-# user with write access, used by databuilder
+# user with write access, used by builder
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=[fill in]
 # user with read access, used by server